dvanmosselbeen/TryHackMe_writeups/hydra/README.md

 So here we go, first step is done!

+### Brute forcing the SSH server

-We can now bruteforce the ssh server!
+We can now bruteforce the `ssh` server!
 Yes Baby!!!

 ```commandline
 hydra -l molly -P /usr/share/wordlists/rockyou.txt 10.10.180.225 ssh -V -I